Entire contents of this Web site (except as noted) Copyright © RichardsPens.com

 The Bakelite range featured upper-line models as well.
 The new filler knob design did away with the need for a blind cap, and all models had the exposed cast knob.

 Because Ingersoll pens are largely overlooked by today’s collectors, they offer the possibility for a fascinating niche collection.
-In general, celluloid and Bakelite models are easy to restore, not significantly more difficult than an ordinary lever-filler.
+In general,the celluloid and Bakelite twist-fillers are easy to restore, not significantly more difficult than an ordinary lever-filler.
 Many of the metal pens, because of the cracks that have resulted from the basic design, are irreparable for actual use; but if you prefer to collect display specimens, there is a lot of variety out there at reasonable prices — probably not a dollar, but still quite affordable.

 I do not have an authoritative list of the colors Ingersoll used for its celluloid pens; the colors shown in the table here are those that I have verified.
 Names are notional; I have no reference for them.
 The table also shows the four colors in which Bakelite pens appeared; names are taken from the 1929 advertisement at the top of this page.
-The Cardinal Red color is an educated guess derived from the ad and an Olive Green pen.
+The Cardinal Red color chip is an educated guess derived from the ad and an Olive Green pen.

 |The Colors of Ingersoll Celluloid Pens|